graue/torrentize/README.txt

 Info:

-Torrentize was written by Graue <graue@oceanbase.org>.
+Torrentize was written by Scott Feeney <scott@oceanbase.org>.
 It is in the public domain.